-The Guarantee will constitute an unsecured obligation of the Company and will rank subordinate and junior in right of payment to all Indebtedness of the Company.
-The Guarantee does not place a limitation on the amount of additional Senior Indebtedness that may be incurred by the Company.
+The Guarantee will constitute an unsecured obligation of the Company and will rank subordinate and junior in right of payment to all Senior Indebtedness of the Company.
+The Guarantee (unlike the Indenture) does not place a limitation on the amount of additional Senior Indebtedness that may be incurred by the Company.